neherlab/treetime/docs/source/tutorials/clock.rst

 .. code-block::

    Root-Tip-Regression:
-    --rate:    2.742e-03 +/- 3.81e-04 (one std-dev)
-    --chi^2:   18.06
+   --rate:  2.826e-03
    --r^2:   0.98

   The R^2 value indicates the fraction of variation in root-to-tip distance explained by the sampling times.
   Higher values corresponds more clock-like behavior (max 1.0).

   The rate is the slope of the best fit of the date to the root-to-tip distance and provides an estimate of the substitution rate.
 The rate needs to be positive!
   Negative rates suggest an inappropriate root.

   The estimated rate and tree correspond to a root date:

-   --- root-date:   1996.70 +/- 1.02 (one std-dev)
+  --- root-date:   1996.75

   --- re-rooted tree written to
     clock_results/rerooted.newick

   --- wrote dates and root-to-tip distances to
     clock_results/rtt.csv

   --- root-to-tip plot saved to
     clock_results/root_to_tip_regression.pdf

-and save a number of files to disk:
+In addition, a number of files are saved in the directory specified with `--outdir`:

 * a rerooted tree in newick format
 * a table with the root-to-tip distances and the dates of all terminal nodes
 * a graph showing the regression of root-to-tip distances vs time
+* a text-file with the rate estimate

 .. image:: figures/clock_plot.png